tjadams/Coding-Problems/python/google-python-class/README.md

 print list[1:-1] # ['b', 'c']
 ```

+## Sorted vs list.sort()
+Calling sorted(iterableCollection) will return a sorted iterableCollection.
+This can also take in a key function.
+This works on any iterable collection including a list whereas list.sort() only works on lists.

 ## Lambda functions
 **"Unlimited power!"**
 A lambda function is an anonymous function.
 That is, a function with no name.